 On the inside, the glass pane is icy to touch.
 The bedroom window is sealed shut.
 The sky is a shade of baby blue, with a few strands of clouds that appear to be in stasis.

 It’s 9:06 a.m., on January 7, 2014.

 The temperature at this hour is four Fahrenheit.
 It was last this cold in 1896, 118 years ago.

 We’re in the grip of a savagely frigid spell.
 The meteorological phenomenon responsible for this deep dip, we’re told, is a “polar vortex,” an Arctic cyclone.

 Sitting in the toasty warmth of our apartment, I can’t feel its sting.

-The temperatures in the Big Apple appear almost pleasant compared to what they were in Fargo, North Dakota: minus 25 degrees Fahrenheit.
+The temperatures in the Big Apple appear almost pleasant compared to what they were in Fargo, North Dakota: minus 25 Fahrenheit.

 It’s so chilly that even Hell, a small hamlet in Michigan, has literally, frozen over.
 Fountains cascaded into stalagmites.
 Banks of snow piled high on the edges of streets.
 The spray from sprinklers turned into icicles.